01/09/2025

 1. Cambridge Botanic Lights

-For a memorable Christmas experience, don't miss the Cambridge University Botanic Garden's first-ever winter lights trail, Cambridge Botanic Lights.
+The Cambridge Botanic Lights returns for its fourth year from 27 November to 23 December 2026, across 17 nights.
+Adult tickets are £24.75 standard or £18.15 off-peak.
 This captivating display brings the garden's most beloved features, such as the Fountain, Lake, and Glasshouse Range, to life after dark.
 It's an enchanting way to connect with nature during the colder months.

 2. Listen to Carols